huggingface/datasets/docs/source/dataset_script.rst

 Let's study the `SuperGLUE loading script <https://github.com/huggingface/datasets/blob/master/datasets/super_glue/super_glue.py>`_ to see how you can define several configurations.

-1. Create a :class:`datasets.BuilderConfig` class with attributes about your dataset.
+1. Create a :class:`datasets.BuilderConfig` subclass with attributes about your dataset.
 These attributes can be the features of your dataset, label classes, and a URL to the data files.

 .. code-block::